-At WLARC we have a broad range of rowing experiences to suit everyone's needs, with easy access to one of the most beautiful stretches of the River Thames.
-We offer coaching that ranges from encouraging skilful and experienced rowers, through to Try Days for anyone who wants to experience rowing for the first time.
-There are recreational rowing sessions, opportunities for joining a racing crew, junior training and excellent fitness training throughout winter.
-WLARC has appropriate boats and equipment set up for and maintained by female rowers.
-Our club also has a thriving social side.
+At WLARC we have a broad range of rowing experiences to suit everyone’s needs, with easy access to one of the most beautiful stretches of the River Thames.
+We offer coaching that ranges from encouraging skilful and experienced rowers, through to Learn to Row courses for complete beginners.
+There are recreational rowing sessions, opportunities for joining a racing crew, and excellent indoor fitness training throughout the winter.
+WLARC has a fleet of boats and equipment set up for and maintained by female rowers.

 At WLARC we are an inclusive club and have members of all ages engaged in recreational rowing.
 There is no pressure to join a race crew if you can't commit the time.
 We have many members who row with us to stay fit and flexible, who experience the mental and physical benefits of being outdoors and on the water enjoying the company of friendly, like-minded women.

 Recreational rowers at WLARC benefit from rowing in the same fine boats that are used by all club members.
 This is not common, and other clubs use more stable ‘touring’ boats which are suitable for long distance and leisure rowing.
 We are able to row long distances in the fine boats, and if overnight stays are involved a land based support crew would accompany the trip.

 We do take occasional rows through the local locks to venture further afield.
 Molesey and Kingston, Staines and Wraysbury can be reached in a day out with a stop for a leisurely lunch.